 Mt Kanlaon Natural Park is 24,388 hectares of cool, dense forest surrounding a towering active volcano with a deep crater.
 The park is home to diverse wildlife, including wild boar, civet cat, leopard cat, spotted deer, hornbill, hawk eagle and bleeding-heart pigeon.
 However, most of these are rare, endangered or nocturnal, making spotting them difficult, even with a guide.

 Bulata & Danjugan Island

 Like neighbouring Sagay, Escalante is a city of two parts – with Old Escalante on the coast and New Escalante on the highway.
-City Hall, the town plaza, the bus terminal and Equitable PCI bank are all in New Escalante; the port of Danao, from where the boats to Cebu leave, is in Old Escalante.
+City Hall, the town plaza, the bus terminal and BDO bank are all in New Escalante; the port of Danao, from where the boats to Cebu leave, is in Old Escalante.
 It’s 7km between the two, and a tricycle will cost around P10 (15 minutes).

 This tiny 12-hectare volcanic island, with its one beachfront village, is known for having some of the best diving and snorkelling in the Philippines.
 You'll also find gorgeous white coral-sand beaches, some fine short walks, a friendly island community, and excellent views back to Negros, crowned by Mt Talinis.